TopHatProductions115new/GeneralUtilities/README.md

 A bundle of general utilities, for use in any future projects

-Added boolean and some (subjectively) convenient macros thus far, aiming for
+Added boolean and some (subjectively) convenient macros thus far, aiming for:
- - buffer
  - string (managed unsigned char array)
  - tree
  - graph